 By joining the NWU you can directly benefit from the many valuable services the Union offers its members – including grievance assistance, contract advice and much more – and actively contribute to a growing movement of professional freelancers who have banded together to assert their collective power.

-With the combined strength of more than 1,300 members in 13 local chapters nationwide, and with the support of the United Automobile Workers (UAW), the NWU works to advance the economic status and working conditions of writers.
+With the combined strength of more than 1,300 members in 12 local chapters , the NWU works to advance the economic status and working conditions of writers.
 We do this by challenging the corporate media giants, lobbying Congress to pass legislation that protects the rights of writers, creating viable solutions to provide publishers fair alternatives to unfair practices, and educating and empowering our members.

 As we march further into the new millennium, our work has become more crucial than ever.
 With the consolidation of power into the hands of ever-larger corporate entities and with the advent of technologies that facilitate the unfair exploitation of a writer’s work, the individual writer has become increasingly disenfranchised.
 Now, more than ever, writers need an organization with the clout and know-how to protect our interests.
 One that will forge new rules for a new era, fight hard and take chances.
 One that goes to bat, goes to court, and goes to the streets, if need be, to protect writers’ rights.